-All about Trochlea in the human body: Humeral Trochlea, Femoral Trochlea, Trochlea of Superior Oblique Muscle in Eye, and many more.
+All about Trochlea in the human body: Trochlea in Humerus, in Femur, in Superior Oblique Muscle in Eye, and many more.
 Stay connected.

 In medicine, the trochlea is defined as an anatomical structure that resembles a pully or grooved structure.
 The term “trochlea” is derived from a Latin word that means “case or shear containing one or more pulleys, block”.

-Pully-like anatomic structures are found in several locations within the living body: in the elbow joint, in the knee joint, in the eye orbit, and many others.
+Pully-like anatomic structures are found in several locations within the living body: in the elbow joint, the knee joint, the eye orbit, and many others.

 The knee hinge joint has a femoral trochlea to join the patella with the distal femur.
 Similarly, in the eye orbit, it provides a pathway or guides for superior oblique muscle for smooth eye movement.